Introduction

 1.1 Knowledge Base Article

-From the panel you can search the documents library, including KB articles and Canned Replies.
-By default, the ticket trigger is used as the search text, however this can be edited as required.
-The search can be made across all documents, or restricted to client-specific documents.
+From the panel, you can search the document library, including Knowledge Base (KB) articles and Canned Replies.
+By default, the ticket trigger is used as the search term, but you can modify it as needed.
+Searches can be performed across all documents or limited to those that are client-specific.

 A list of documents matching the search is displayed, clicking on the required document will display it.